tokio-rs/website/content/docs/going-deeper/tasks.md

 Here we see a few crucial pieces of using unpark events.
 First and foremost they're used in the implementation of [`poll`] methods.
 Next we see that calls to [`poll`] of inner futures are always guarded.
-We don't actually poll inner futures it their token isn't in our current "event set".
+We don't actually poll inner futures if their token isn't in our current "event set".

 If it is, however, then we *always* poll the future inside of a `with_unpark_event` block.
 This means that tasks created by [`park`] during